kad4/gen/README.md

 ### What is this repository for? ###

-* Quick summary
-Gen is a personalized news recommendation system which recommends the news to the user based on their reading habit.
+* Gen is a personalized news recommendation system which recommends the news to the user based on their reading habit.

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)